Corroboree: Description

 In 1837, explorer and Queensland grazier Tom Petrie wrote: "Their bodies painted in different ways, and they wore various adornments, which were not used every day."
 In 1938, clergyman and anthropologist Adolphus Elkin wrote of a public pan-Aboriginal dancing "tradition of individual gifts, skill, and ownership" as distinct from the customary practices of appropriate elders guiding initiation and other ritual practices (ceremonies).

 The word is described in the Macquarie Atlas of Indigenous Australia (2nd ed.) as "an Indigenous assembly of a festive, sacred or warlike character".

 Throughout Australia the word "corroboree" embraces songs, dances, rallies and meetings of various kinds.
 In the past a corroboree has been inclusive of sporting events and other forms of skill display.

-Another description is "Across Australia, 'corroboree' encompasses local culture, songs, dances, spiritual gatherings, and various meetings among the individual language groups or "from mob to mob".

-Aboriginal Australians also engage with the Dreaming through song, dance, and sacred rituals.
-The deep epistemology of the Dreaming represents the belief system of Aboriginal Australians, tracing back to the time before creation when spiritual ancestors formed the world, animals, and humanity.
-The music and dance performed during traditional ceremonies play a crucial role in transmitting this rich cultural heritage.

 History

 The largest spectator event of the 19th century at the Adelaide Oval was the "Grand Corroboree", performed by around 100 Aboriginal men and women from Point MacLeay mission and Yorke Peninsula on Friday 29 and Saturday 30 May 1885.
-They had been invited to Adelaide by the colonial government perform at the request of the Governor of South Australia, Sir William Robinson, to perform as part of the Queen's Birthday celebrations.
+They had been invited to Adelaide by the colonial government to perform at the request of the Governor of South Australia, Sir William Robinson, to perform as part of the Queen's Birthday celebrations.
 After organisers expected a crowd of around 5,000, approximately 20,000 spectators (around a sixth of Adelaide's population) turned up.
 The crowd became rowdy and police had to clear the performance space before the event could begin.
 Profits from the show were assigned to the Aboriginal people.
 The corroboree was so successful that other performances were arranged at other venues.
 Also at this time, the first football match held between Aboriginal and non-Aboriginal teams in Adelaide was organised by Football and Cricketing Association secretary John Creswell, and a second followed at the oval on 2 June 1885.